sowcow/blog/content/posts/the-great-square-has-no-corners.md

 # Soviet Zen

-Potential disclaimer: Some images here It may happen that I got very fast so it may be that I accidentally stole them from Pelevin.
-Whether this is the case or not there is some spiritual inheritance from his writing and from times absurdity.
+Potential disclaimer: Some images here I got fast so it may be that I accidentally stole them from Pelevin that I read back in a day.
+Whether this is the case or not I see possible influence but also there are other pictures and direct experiences one gets that expose bottomless absurdity that is core here.

 Another context would be somebody who consumes propaganda daily.
 Soviet++ times.